RobertMeakin/Argonaught/README.md

-# Argonaught
+# Argonaut
-The aim of Argonaught is to make access and refresh token authentication in ASP.NET Core simple.
+The aim of Argonaut is to make access and refresh token authentication in ASP.NET Core simple.

 It's possible (admittedly at a push) to go from creating a blank webapi project to having the demo up and running in less than a minute.